clening/MastodonPrivacyGuide/README.md

 So yeah, you're 100% absolutely processing data.
 Sorry champ.

 ### Controllers & Processors, how do they work?
+Controllers and processors have legal meaning.
+A controller is:
+> ... the **natural or legal person**, public authority, agency or other body which, alone or jointly with others, determines the **purposes and means of the processing** of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law.

+So, a few important notes: 1) This doesn't just apply to big behemoth companies.
+Anyone can be a controller (in fact, there's caselaw on this).
+2) the concept of determining 'purposes and means' is complicated, but in essence, a way to think about it is the person/body who is making decisions about how data is being used/stored/collected/shared/disseminated etc.

+**A few examples**:
+1. You decided that you wanted to run a Mastodon instance and allow random users to join.[^5]
+2. You decide what servers you want to federate with or defederate.
+That is making a decision about the means of processing.
+3.

 ### What's a Data Subject?
 As noted above, a data subject or natural person is a human being, usually one who's still alive who is based in the EU.
 Even if the person is just visiting the EU, or isn't an EU citizen, that still counts.
 In the US, the CCPA and various other CCPA-like laws apply similar definitions to data subjects based in those respective jurisdictions.